Xetibo/ReSet-Doc/sections/introduction.typ

 // etc

 #subsection("Methodology")
+In order to provide necessary information about technologies used by plugin systems, various approaches and technologies are analyzed and explained in
+@Prelude.
+Further, differing plugin system implementations were analyzed in
+@PluginSystemAnalysis.
+This information is then used within
+@PluginSystemEvaluation in order to evaluate the best plugin system architecture for this thesis.\
+Explicit implementations details for the resulting plugin system are discussed in @Results.

+As explained in @Objectives, this thesis will include exemplary plugins.
+For these plugins, existing solutions for specific environments are analyzed in TODO, which is used to create a mockup in TODO.
+This information is used to create the plugins in @ExemplaryPluginAnalysis, with the results being tested by users in
+@UserTesting.

+At last, the conclusion of this thesis and potential future work is found in
+@Conclusion.

-In @PluginSystem, different approaches to the plugin system are listed and discussed.
+// In @PluginSystem, different approaches to the plugin system are listed and
+// discussed.
 Further analysis based on existing implementations is discussed in
-@PluginSystemAnalysis.
-With this information, the best approach will be chosen and explained in @PluginSystemEvaluation.
-Other features and improvements are discussed in/*@sometime*/.
+// @PluginSystemAnalysis.
+With this information, the best approach will be chosen
+// and explained in @PluginSystemEvaluation.
+Other features and improvements are
+// discussed in/*@sometime*/.
 The implementation details can be found in/*@somewhere*/.
-The results of this thesis will be discussed in/*@somehow*/ and potential future work is mentioned in/*@somewhereelse*/.
+// The results of this thesis will be discussed in/*@somehow*/
+// and potential future work is mentioned in/*@somewhereelse*/.

 #subsection("Potential")
 This thesis has the potential to introduce new functionality for users of